lindakwoo/sharents/journals/Linda.md

 ## Monday, August 26, 2024

-Today I added filter functionality
+Today I added filter functionality for the milestones and media pages.
+I fixed some styling throughout the app.
+I added a tooltip to the delete button on the comments so someone doesn't inadvertantly hit it.

+Fixed navigation after updating wishlist

 ## Tuesday, August 27, 2024